DeGatchi/career-log/README.md

 - Don't be so fast to criticise (do it after complimenting on something done well), think about how it makes others feel.

 ## January (1)
+02/01/2022
+- Line-by-line review of 3 price models in NFT Launchpad (B:T, B:CC + B:RC).
+- Pilled my roommate to learn programming (.<.)

+03/01/2022
+- Line-by-line review of 2 price models in NFT Launchpad (A:T + A:BC).
+- Reading articles on web3 security from Immunifi (Bug bounty article + why it's beneficial!).

+04/01/2022
+-